pantheon-systems/documentation/source/articles/local/drush-command-line-utility.md

 Drush-savvy developers should also install and utilize [terminus](https://github.com/pantheon-systems/terminus), which is a Drush extension that allows you to control your Pantheon account and site from the command-line.
 Virtually anything you can do in the dashboard, you can script with Terminus.

-For instance, you can automatically udpate your drush aliases:
+For instance, you can automatically update your drush aliases:

     # drush pantheon-auth
     Pantheon dashboard password for you@yourdomain.com: xxxxxxx